An Adversarial Approach to Structural Estimation: Statistical Properties

-Suppose that observables can be written as $X_i=(y_i,x_i)$ where $\theta$ affects only the conditional distribution of $y_i$ given $x_i$ but not the marginal distribution of $x_i$.
+Suppose that observables can be written as $X_i=(y_i,x_i)$ where $\theta$ affects only the conditional distribution of $y_i$ given $x_i$.
 Such $x_i$ is called the covariate.
-In the maximum likelihood literature, it is known that an efficient estimator is obtained by maximizing the conditional likelihood of $y_i$ given $x_i$ (as in linear regression and discrete choice models), so the marginal distribution of $x_i$ can be left unspecified.
-The same observation holds true in our adversarial estimation framework.
-Namely, the oracle discriminator $D_\theta$ does not depend on the marginal distribution of $x_i$.
-In this case, the distributions $P_0$ and $P_\theta$ can be regarded as specifying only the conditional distribution of $y_i$ given $x_i$.
+In the maximum likelihood literature, it is known that an efficient estimator is obtained by maximizing the conditional likelihood of $y_i$ given $x_i$, so the marginal distribution of $x_i$ can be left unspecified.
+The same observation holds true in the adversarial framework.
+Namely, the oracle discriminator $D_\theta$ does not depend on the marginal distribution of $x_i$, so the distributions $P_0$ and $P_\theta$ can be regarded as specifying only the conditional distribution of $y_i$ given $x_i$.
 In our theory, we save notational complexity by allowing this implicitly.
-One possible complication this might raise is how to draw the covariates for the simulated data.
-In \cref{sec:toy:misspec}, we set $n=m$ and use the same sets of covariates of the actual data, which is consistent with the view that the covariates are fixed.
+One possible complication this might bring is the method to draw covariates for the simulated data.
+In \cref{sec:toy:misspec}, we set $n=m$ and use the same sets of covariates in the actual data.
 Another possibility is to bootstrap the covariates.
-While we see no reason that bootstrap might not work, we refrain from verifying its theoretical validity.